andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/2 Conditionals.md

 ```

 # Combined Usage
 A valid conditional statement consists of exactly one `if` then 0 - infinite `elif` and then 0 - 1 `else`.
 When executing the code the conditions (of the `if` and `elif`) are checked one by one.
-As soon as one of them evaluates to `True`, the code inside is executed.
-Afterwards the program will jump to after the conditional statement.
+As soon as one of them evaluates to `True`, the code inside is executed, and afterwards the program will jump to after the conditional statement.
 If all of them evaluate to `False` the code inside `else` is executed.

 ```python
 score = 75